-The case definition for treatment failure is adapted from the 2019 European Centre for Disease Prevention and Control Response Plan to control drug resistant gonorrhoea in Europe (See box below).112 All cases of probable or confirmed treatment failure in England should be reported to UKHSA HIV STI Exchange via the and Data (https://hivstidataexchange.ukhsa.gov.uk/hivstide), in Wales should be reported to Public Health Wales, in Scotland should be reported to Public Health Scotland at phs.bbvsti@phs.scot, and in Northern Ireland should follow locally agreed pathways with the Public Health Agency.
+The case definition for treatment failure is adapted from the 2019 European Centre for Disease Prevention and Control Response Plan to control drug resistant gonorrhoea in Europe (See box below).
+114 All cases of probable or confirmed treatment failure in England should be reported UKHSA STI to via the HIV and Data Exchange (https://hivstidataexchange.ukhsa.gov.uk/hivstide), in Wales should be reported to Public Health Wales, in Scotland should be reported to Public Health Scotland at phs.bbvsti@phs.scot, and in Northern Ireland should follow locally agreed pathways with the Public Health Agency.

 Probable case: 1.
-A patient who returns for test of cure or who has persistent Points 1 to 3. symptoms after having received treatment for laboratory-confirmed gonorrhoea with ceftriaxone 1 g IM.
+A person who returns for test of cure or who has persistent Points 1 to 3. symptoms after having received treatment for laboratory confirmed - gonorrhoea with ceftriaxone 1 g IM.
 Confirmed case: and Points 1 to 4.
 2. Remains positive for one of the following tests: • Isolation of N. gonorrhoeae by culture taken at least 72 hours after completion of treatment; or • Positive NAAT taken 2 to 3 weeks after completion of treatment. and 3.
 Reinfection is excluded as far as feasible.
-4. Resistance to ceftriaxone (Minimum inhibitory concentration >0.125 mg/L) as confirmed by the national reference laboratory.
+4. Resistance to ceftriaxone (MIC >0.125 mg/L) as confirmed by the national reference laboratory.